 This aromatic spongy Persian Almond Cardamom Pistachio Cake has been freely spiced with cardamom and is heavy on the eggs for a dense but moist cake.
-Instead of vegetable oil, we use FIVE Greek Extra Virgin Olive Oil.
+Instead of vegetable oil, we use LIA Greek Extra Virgin Olive Oil.
+We also have below a video to walk you through the steps.

 Hey my friends, this week I have for you my new "favorite" coffee cake.
 I originally found it during my research for Passover desserts and unique desserts of Jewish holidays throughout the year.
 This cake recipe was featured in an article by An Iranian Seder in Beverly Hills with the name “Almond Cake With Cardamom and Pistachio.”
 This article is about an Iranian Jewish family who settled in California in 1979.